A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 An illness or injury experienced before enrollment in a health insurance plan may be considered a pre-existing condition.
 Pre-existing conditions can include health issues such as cancer, diabetes, lupus, depression, acne, pregnancy, or just about any other health condition you can imagine.

 Before 2014, health insurers in the individual market (ie, coverage that people buy themselves, as opposed to obtaining from an employer) used medical underwriting in nearly every state.
 That meant they could reject applications altogether, charge higher rates, or apply a waiting period if an applicant had a pre-existing condition.
-Today, that practice is no longer allowed in the individual major medical market, but some types of health coverage still use medical underwriting.

 How are pre-existing conditions determined?

 A pre-existing condition is a health issue that required diagnosis or treatment prior to an applicants’ enrollment in a health plan.
-Prior to 2014, individual market insurers would set their own rules, but would generally have look-back periods of one to ten years, checking an applicant’s applicable medical records to see if any health conditions had been diagnosed or treated during the window used by that insurer.
+Before 2014, individual market insurers would set their own rules, but would generally have look-back periods of one to ten years, checking an applicant’s applicable medical records to see if any health conditions had been diagnosed or treated during the window used by that insurer.

 Can you be denied health insurance if you have a pre-existing condition?

 So in most cases, insurers doing business today will not require applicants to fill out medical questionnaires or disqualify applicants due to a health issue.
 However, some health plans that aren’t regulated by the ACA, such as short-term medical plans and fixed indemnity plans, still require applicants to answer questions about health history when applying.
 If an applicant’s answers indicate they have a pre-existing condition, they may be refused coverage under one of those plans.
-Post-claims underwriting can also be used by these non-ACA-compliant plans, meaning that they’ll accept most applicants with little in the way of upfront underwriting, but will then do a thorough check of the person’s medical history if and when they have a medical claim; if the condition is determined to be pre-existing, coverage can be denied.

 Do ACA-compliant health plans have to cover pre-existing conditions?

 The ACA requires all non-grandfathered, non-grandmothered plans in the individual, small-group, and large-group market to cover pre-existing conditions the same as they would cover a new medical condition (ie, if the policy provides benefits for the condition in question, coverage cannot be denied due to the condition being pre-existing).
-The law also eliminated waiting periods that used to apply to coverage for pre-existing conditions on employer-sponsored plans.

 As a result, ACA-regulated major medical plans always cover pre-existing conditions without waiting periods.
 Check with your insurance carrier or employer to see if your medical plan is ACA-compliant.

-In the large group market, insurers can still use experience rating (ie, based on the group’s overall medical history) to price coverage, but self-insurance is common in the large group market, meaning that large employers often just contract with an insurer to administer their coverage, while the employer’s money is used to cover claims.
+In the large group market, insurers can still use experience rating (ie, based on the group’s overall medical history) to price coverage.
+But self-insurance is common in the large group market, meaning that large employers often just contract with an insurer to administer their coverage, while the employer’s money is used to cover claims.
 And within a large group, pre-existing conditions cannot be used to adjust premiums or coverage for a specific member of the group.

 Recommended reading: How to verify that your health plan is ACA-compliant.